 A Facebook event page has been created as a reminder about the June 8 vote.
 You can view it here: http://www.facebook.com/home.php#!/event.php?eid=118040221563289

-The outcome of this override has implications for all the essential services on which you and your family rely in Franklin.
+The outcome of this override has implications for all the essential services on which you and your family rely.
+In my mind, a “Yes” vote represents a well-deserved, very modest investment in the schools, police, fire, public works and library services that support my family, my friends and neighbors, and my property value.

 Ed Cafasso, Member